xperimentalone/game/README.md

 All classic games are created for the purpose of learning python.
-All images and audio were created by AI tools or downloaded from https://pixabay.com/.
+Images and audio are mainly created by AI tools or downloaded from https://pixabay.com/.

 Game Lists
 1. Chinese Character Typing Practice Game (May 2025) - chityping.exe